-The CoK was initially unable to identify an activity for its PY2019 HOME CHDO funds of \$451,221, but has since issued another application seeking eligible CHDO activites.
+The CoK was initially unable to identify an activity for its PY2019 HOME CHDO funds of \$450,860, but has since issued another application seeking eligible CHDO activities.
 The CoK intends to utilize HOME CHDO funds for the development of affordable homeownership housing in the Waimea area; these funds may provide approximately 10 affordable homeowner units.

-The City and County of Honolulu is in the process of soliciting an eligible HTF activity and anticipates using its PY2019 HTF funds to provide seven rental housing units in the downtown Honolulu or the east Honolulu regions of Oahu that will serve households with incomes at or below 30% AMI (extremely lowincome families).
+The City and County of Honolulu is in the process of soliciting an eligible HTF activity and anticipates using its PY2019 HTF funds to provide seven rental housing units in Urban Honolulu CDP, as described at http://files.hawaii.gov/dbedt/op/gis/maps/2010 cdp urban-honolulu.pdf, that will serve households with incomes at or below 30% AMI (extremely low-income families).

-The County of Hawaii anticipates the receipt of approximately \$50,000 in HOME program income which, if received, will be used to assist two households with TBRA.
+Annual Action Plan 2019 The County of Hawaii anticipates the receipt of approximately \$50,000 in HOME program income which, if received, will be used to assist two households with TBRA.
 The County of Maui does not anticipate the receipt of program income but if received, will be used for its Kahoma Residential project in Lahaina.